What is bronchiectasis?

 Management and Treatment

-What are the treatments for bronchiectasis?
+What treatments are used for bronchiectasis?

 Outlook / Prognosis

-What is the prognosis/outlook for patients who have bronchiectasis?
+What is the life expectancy for bronchiectasis?

 - Eat a healthy diet.